 Coby King is the president and chief executive officer of High Point Strategies, LLC, one of Southern California’s leading public affairs firms.
 King specializes in strategic and crisis communications and governmental advocacy.
 An attorney, King’s direct advocacy specialties include LA County Metro, the City of Los Angeles, the County of Los Angeles, and the Los Angeles Unified School District.
 He maintains strong contacts throughout Southern California and in Sacramento.

-King’s clients include Kinkisharyo International, Inc., the City of El Segundo, 211 LA County, and FireEye.
+King’s clients include Parsons Corporation, Kinkisharyo International, Inc., the City of El Segundo, 211 LA County, and UCLA.
 He has represented dozens of clients over his long career in law and public affairs.
 He also serves as an independent trustee for Aspiration Funds Advisor, LLC, an investment firm focused on middle class investors.

-Actively involved in the political arena, King serves as the Immediate Past Chairman of the Valley Industry and Commerce Association, one of the region’s most influential business advocacy organizations, and previously chaired VICA’s Transportation Committee for many years.
-He was appointed by Governor Jerry Brown in 2013 to serve on the California Board of Professional Engineers, Land Surveyors, and Geologists, and currently serves as the board's president.
+Actively involved in the political arena, King serves as the Vice Chair, Treasurer, and a past chairman of the Valley Industry and Commerce Association (VICA), one of the region’s most influential business advocacy organizations, and co-chaired VICA’s Transportation Committee.
+After being appointed by Governor Jerry Brown in 2013, he serves on the California Board of Professional Engineers, Land Surveyors, and Geologists, and served previously as the board's president.